Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/emacps/examples/xemacps_example_readme.txt

   interrupt is used to send various protocol packets.
 For example, Sync/ FollowUp packets are sent every 1 seconds.
 Announce frames are sent every 5 seconds and PDelay packets are sent every 4 seconds.
-- In a typical test setup, 2 Zynq boards are connected back to back.
+- In a typical test setup, 2 Zynq boards are connected back to back using a crossed cable.
 Please build the SDK projects (with the above 3 files) in MASTER mode and download the elf to one Zynq board.
 Then build the SDK project in SLAVE mode and download and run it in the other board.
   You can start seeing the console messages.
 - There are two debug levels.
 By default debug level 1 is defined to see some of the important PTP messages.
 For example, the link delay and the time correction values.
 The other debug level can be defined to see the